Don't Let This Moment End: Critical reception

-In a 2018 retrospective review, Quentin Harrison from Albumism described the song as "modern disco".
 Upon the release, J.D.
 Considine from The Baltimore Sun concluded that 15 years ago, Donna Summer "would have killed for a single as strong" as "Don't Let This Moment End".
 Gregg Shapiro from Bay Area Reporter remarked its "retro-disco feel".
 Ben Wener from Beaver County Times stated that the thumping 180 bpm are "yielding perfectly to the [song's] hyperactive melodrama".
-Larry Flick from Billboard wrote, "In its original form, the song is a sweeping, string-laden anthem that sounds like it was plucked from a DJ playlist circa 1977.
+Larry Flick from Billboard magazine wrote, "In its original form, the song is a sweeping, string-laden anthem that sounds like it was plucked from a DJ playlist circa 1977.
 Not surprisingly, La Glo delivers a performance that gives wannabes a reason to pause and take notes. [...]
 Prepare to gag with utter glee."
-Another editor, Chuck Taylor, complimented the song as "wildly joyous with a series of immediate musical hooks", viewing it as an "inspirational ode to the beauty of that perfect moment in time".
+Another Billboard editor, Chuck Taylor, complimented the song as "wildly joyous with a series of immediate musical hooks", viewing it as an "inspirational ode to the beauty of that perfect moment in time".
 Steve Morse from Boston Globe remarked the song's "positive messages amid vintage dance beats".
-The Daily Vault's Alfredo Narvaez felt it's a "very pretty" song.
+The Daily Vault's Alfredo Narvaez named it a "very pretty" song.
 Ealing Leader stated that here, Estefan "could have another hit on her hands".
 Joey Guerra from Houston Chronicle found that it "rides an urgent wave of unabashed glitter-ball drama."
 Kerry Gold from The Vancouver Sun said Estefan "lets loose on her hyper-rhythmic brand of disco salsa".
+In a 2018 retrospective review, Quentin Harrison from Albumism described the song as "modern disco".